 How to Remove a Person from a Photo: The Step-by-Step Process Using inPixio

 Removing a person from a photo could not be easier using inPixio Photo Studio.
-We have created a step by step guide on how to remove a person from a photo below.
+We have created a step-by-step guide on remove someone from a picture below.
 Please note, this guide was created using inPixio Photo Studio Ultimate.
-However, the photo eraser tool is also available in the free trial version!
+However, the photo eraser tool is also available in the free trial version.

 Step 1: Open Photo Eraser

 To start, simply open InPixio Photo Studio and select the Photo Eraser Tool.
 This is a separate tool that is specifically used to remove unwanted objects from your photos.

 Step 2: Open Your Chosen File

 Once you have opened the photo eraser, you are shown the file navigation screen.
 Simply click on the open button at the top and locate the file you wish to edit.

 The photo will load into a new window – this is the main Photo Eraser tool screen where you can find all the different removal tools and features.
 On the right-hand side, there is a bar with different editing tools – select the erase tool.

 Step 4: Use Erase Tool to Outline the Person